 If you like a medical drama with a lot of intrigue and twists and turns, and some cool car chases thrown in for good measure, then you might like Yong Pal more than I did, but to me there were too many inconsistencies here, like gangsters not getting arrested, scalpels not being identified, medical procedures done that would prove deadly in real life without proper hospitalization and care, even the silly way they had the comatose princess laying on her hospital bed -- nothing on her feet for years, no booties, no blankets, just a skimpy white nightgown flowing down her body!
 No wonder why she was as white as a ghost!

 than this medical malpractice turkey!

 Also, I never quite saw or understood the moment when this couple was supposed to fall in love, it was just assumed.
-I got a kick out of the fans' comments on Viki when Yong Pal confesses his love for the princess: "When did he fall in love with her?" someone wrote.
+I got a kick out of the fans' comments when Yong Pal confesses his love for the princess: "When did he fall in love with her?" someone wrote.
 "I must have missed something here.
 She's been asleep, how does a man fall in love with an unconscious woman?" asked another viewer.
 LOL!
-Often the comments on the top of the screen at Viki.com are more fun than the actual dramas!
+Often the comments on the top of the viewing screens on K-drama sites are more fun than the actual dramas!

 I would highly recommend that if you love Joo Won and want to see him in a QUALITY medical drama playing an ETHICAL physician then don't miss him in Good Doctor (2013).
 That drama earned an A grade from me, whereas Yong Pal earns a C+, and if other less skilled actors had played the roles it probably would have received a C or C- instead!
 Even great actors can't save a mediocre, silly script.